What is Bitcoin?

 When only a minority of miners agree on a proposed change to the Bitcoin blockchain, alternate versions of Bitcoin may be created that run alongside the original Bitcoin in an event known as a hard-fork.
 An example is Bitcoin Cash, or BSV.
 None of these projects have ever succeeded in gaining greater market adoption than the original Bitcoin and will likely become worthless over time.

 If ever a malicious group of miners were to gain control of over 50% of the Bitcoin network, they could alter the consensus on which the Bitcoin blockchain operates to their own advantage.
 This could include giving themselves extra Bitcoin and creating fraudulent blocks from the point at which they gained control, in an event known as a 51% attack.

 However, such an attack has never occurred.
 Furthermore, it would cost any mining group valuable time and resources to successfully conduct such an attack (an estimated $13 billion), which would instantly render the underlying asset worthless.
 The costs associated with any attack are also steadily increasing as time goes on as the computational power being expended by the Bitcoin network, or the Bitcoin hash rate, increases as adoption continues.
 This will further dis-incentivise any such attacks in the future.

 Introducing SatoshiDeals - Founded by Bitcoin believers

-Buy, Sell, Earn or Store with SatoshiDeals, an authorised personal crypto broker.
+Buy, Sell, Access Crypto with SatoshiDeals, an authorised personal crypto broker.